seanblanchfield/teleprompter/README.md

 # Teleprompter App

-A professional teleprompter application built with HTML, CSS, and JavaScript.
-Perfect for presentations, speeches, and video recording.
+A professional teleprompter application designed for full-screen presentation delivery.
+Built with HTML, CSS, and JavaScript, this app is optimized for use on a large screen or monitor while being controlled discretely from presentation remotes like the Logitech R400.

+## Presentation Setup

+This teleprompter is designed to be used:
+- **Full-screen mode** in your browser (press F11)
+- **From a distance** - reading text displayed on a large screen or monitor
+- **With presentation remotes** - control speed, font size, and playback without touching the computer
+- **Hands-free operation** - deliver your speech naturally while making discrete adjustments from your pocket

+The keybindings are specifically mapped to common presentation remote controls, allowing seamless operation during live presentations, video recording, or public speaking.

 ## Features